syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 {% tabs %}

 {% highlight c# %}

-// Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
+//Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
 //Add a blank slide to the Presentation
 ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);

-//Add a SmartArt to the slide at the specified size and position.
-ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.AlternatingHexagons, 0, 0, 640, 426);
+//Add a SmartArt to the slide at the specified size and position ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.AlternatingHexagons, 0, 0, 640, 426);

-// Add a new node to the SmartArt.
+//Add a new node to the SmartArt
 ISmartArtNode newNode = smartArt.Nodes.Add();

-// Add a child node to the SmartArt node
+//Add a child node to the SmartArt node
 ISmartArtNode childNode = newNode.ChildNodes.Add();

-// Set a text to newly added child node. childNode.TextBody.AddParagraph("Child node of the existing node.");
+//Set a text to newly added child node childNode.TextBody.AddParagraph("Child node of the existing node.");

-//Save the Presentation.
+//Save the Presentation
 pptxDoc.Save("SmartArt.pptx");

-//Close the Presentation.
+//Close the Presentation
 pptxDoc.Close();
 {% endhighlight %}

 {% highlight vb.net %}
 'Create an instance of PowerPoint Presentation
 Dim pptxDoc As IPresentation = Presentation.Create()
 'Add a blank slide to the Presentation
 Dim slide As ISlide = pptxDoc.Slides.Add(SlideLayoutType.Blank)

-'Add a SmartArt to the slide at the specified size and position.
-Dim smartArt As ISmartArt = slide.Shapes.AddSmartArt(SmartArtType.AlternatingHexagons, 0, 0, 640, 426)

-'Add a new node to the SmartArt.
+'Add a SmartArt to the slide at the specified size and position Dim smartArt As ISmartArt = slide.Shapes.AddSmartArt(SmartArtType.AlternatingHexagons, 0, 0, 640, 426) 'Add a new node to the SmartArt
 Dim newNode As ISmartArtNode = smartArt.Nodes.Add()
 'Add a child node to the SmartArt node
 Dim childNode As ISmartArtNode = newNode.ChildNodes.Add()

-'Set a text to newly added child node. childNode.TextBody.AddParagraph("Child node of the existing node.")
+'Set a text to newly added child node childNode.TextBody.AddParagraph("Child node of the existing node.")

-'Save the Presentation.
+'Save the Presentation
 pptxDoc.Save("SmartArt.pptx")

-'Close the Presentation.
+'Close the Presentation
 pptxDoc.Close()
 {% endhighlight %}

 {% highlight UWP %}
 //Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
 //Add a blank slide to the Presentation
 ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);

-//Add a SmartArt to the slide at the specified size and position.
-ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.AlternatingHexagons, 0, 0, 640, 426);
+//Add a SmartArt to the slide at the specified size and position ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.AlternatingHexagons, 0, 0, 640, 426);

-// Add a new node to the SmartArt.
+//Add a new node to the SmartArt
 ISmartArtNode newNode = smartArt.Nodes.Add();

-// Add a child node to the SmartArt node
+//Add a child node to the SmartArt node
 ISmartArtNode childNode = newNode.ChildNodes.Add();

-// Set a text to newly added child node. childNode.TextBody.AddParagraph("Child node of the existing node.");
+//Set a text to newly added child node childNode.TextBody.AddParagraph("Child node of the existing node.");

 //Initializes FileSavePicker